homie206/EssayPlanner/README.md

-# AI4Ed Turing Project
+# EssayPlanner

-## Multi-Agent Systems for Multi-Party Human-AI Interaction
+## A Multi-Agent Assistant for Student-Centred Academic Writing Planning

-A research project investigating how multi-agent systems can enhance essay writing through collaborative AI interactions.

-### Team Members
-- Alan O'Connell
-- Don Rasula Dhakshaka Atapattu
-- Raymon JS Narwal

-**Supervisor:** Zheng Yuan
+EssayPlanner is a multi-agent system that supports students in the pre-writing and planning stages of academic essays.
+Through collaborative interaction with multiple AI agents, students can brainstorm ideas, explore diverse perspectives, and structure their arguments before they start writing.

 ### Project Overview

-This project develops a prototype system with three interconnected modules to support student essay writing:
+EssayPlanner provides interconnected modules to support student-centred academic writing planning:

 1. **Planning Module** - Pre-writing discussions with multiple AI agents (facilitator, challenger, supporter) to help students brainstorm ideas and explore diverse perspectives
+2. **Structuring Module** - Guidance on organising ideas into a coherent essay structure and argument flow
-2. **Assessment Module** - Automated band-like scoring aligned with writing rubrics (IELTS, TOEFL)
+3. **Assessment Module** - Automated band-like scoring aligned with writing rubrics (IELTS, TOEFL)
-3. **Feedback Module** - Surface-level corrections and deeper guidance on coherence, organization, and argument quality
+4. **Feedback Module** - Surface-level corrections and deeper guidance on coherence, organization, and argument quality

 ### Key Features

-- Multi-agent collaboration with different AI personas representing various cultural and linguistic backgrounds
+- Multi-agent collaboration with different AI personas representing various perspectives
 - Critic agents for evaluation and feedback
-- Integration with existing assessment and feedback systems
 - Flexible, expandable design for future enhancements

-### Technical Approach

-- Prioritizing local LLM models (privacy concerns, especially for minors)
 - Flexible implementation allowing easy model switching
-- Limited OpenAI credits ($2000) available for testing

-### Project Timeline

-**Semester 1 (Weeks 1-12)**
-- Week 1-3: Team forming and project setup
-- Week 4-10: Research and development
-- Week 11: Interim presentation
-- Week 12: Interim report

-**Semester 2 (Weeks 1-12)**
-- Week 1-10: Continued development
-- Week 11: Final presentation
-- Week 12: Final report

 ### Getting Started